microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 - **Second OR Gate:** Select the second input to be 'Fosc'
 - **Fourth OR Gate:** Select the third input to be 'CLC2_OUT'

-These settings set CLC1 as the XOR of the Clock signal and the output of CLC2 (red boxes in Figure 6).
+These settings configure CLC1 as the logical XOR of the System Clock signal and the output of CLC2.
+Refer to the image below for an illustration of all of th emodule configurations described above (red boxes in Figure 6).

 *Figure 6 - Configuration of CLC1*

 ![Configuration of CLC1](images/Configuration_of_CLC1.png)

-### Setup - CLC 2
+### Setup - CLC2 Configuration
 Click on CLC2 in the Project Resources list to open the configuration menu.
 Within the menu, modify the following settings:
 - **Logic Cell Mode bits:** Select '1-input D flip-flop with S and R' from the dropdown menu
 - **Enable CLC Interrupt:** Select 'Enable CLC Interrupt'